Hovering over an image will enlarge it (works better on desktop than on mobile).

 SYNONYMOUS WITH Vascular Flora of the Carolinas (Radford, Ahles, & Bell, 1968): Magnolia pyramidata 080-02-005 FAMILY: Magnoliaceae

-Look for it in mesic hammocks, mesic forests, esp of bluffs and ravines
+Habitat: Mesic hammocks, mesic forests, especially of bluffs and ravines

 Native to South Carolina & Georgia